French far right beaten in regional elections

+As in previous national and local elections, voters put political differences aside in coming together to prevent a National Rally breakthrough.

-Mainstream candidates crowed that they had delivered painful blows to the anti-immigration party.
-No region changed camps, with the mainstream right keeping the seven it had previously and the left still in control of the other five, according to polling agencies' projections.
+Mainstream candidates crowed that they had delivered painful blows to the far-right party previously named the National Front.
+No region changed camps, with the right keeping the seven it had previously and the left still in control of the other five, according to official results and polling agencies' projections.

-On the mainstream right, Xavier Bertrand, crowed that the National Rally wasn't only “stopped” in his region, the Hauts-de-France in the north, but “we made it retreat greatly.”
+On the right, winning incumbent Xavier Bertrand crowed that the National Rally wasn't only “stopped” in his region, the Hauts-de-France in the north, but “we made it retreat greatly.”

 But voter interest was also tepid, at best, with only one-third turning out.
 Among the few who cast ballots, some lamented that young voters, in particular, appeared to be squandering the last voting opportunity before the 2022 presidential poll.